shopwp/documentation/docs/templates.md

 This template controls the default product "all" page.
 This is the page set for the default `/products` and `/collections` URLs.

-Will only run when [Sync posts](/getting-started/settings?id=sync-posts) is turned on.
+Will only run when the "Sync posts" setting is turned on.

 #### How to override